 White House tells ex-aides Hope Hicks, Annie Donaldson not to comply with Hill subpoenas

-The White House has told former staffers Hope Hicks and Annie Donaldson not to comply with subpoenas from House Judiciary Democrats to produce documents to the committee -- the latest escalation in a showdown over documents related to the Russia investigation.
+The White House has told former staffers Hope Hicks and Annie Donaldson not to comply with subpoenas from House Judiciary Democrats to produce documents to the committee, officials said -- the latest escalation in a showdown over documents related to the Russia investigation.

 Hicks, former White House communications director, and Donaldson, former chief of staff to ex-White House Counsel Don McGahn, were told by current Counsel Pat Cipollone not to produce the documents, a source familiar with the situation told Fox News.
 A letter was also sent to Committee Chairman Jerry Nadler, D-N.Y., informing him of the instruction.